 The new MCAT (as of 2015) comprises four sections, each scored out of 132.
 That means the maximum score is 528.
-According to the AAMC, in 2019, the average MCAT score of admitted students was around 506.
+According to the AAMC, since 2019, the average MCAT score of admitted students has hovered around 506.
 Of course, if you’re aiming for a highly prestigious school of medicine, you’ll want test scores at least ten or fifteen points higher than that.

 While the MCAT isn’t the be-all-end-all of your medical school application, it’s still a huge factor.
 Nearly all prospective medical students devote a significant amount of time to studying and preparing to take the MCAT, whether with a tutor, test prep books, or classes.

 While no one extracurricular activity is a specific admission requirement for medical schools, there are a few common activities that admissions committees love to see in medical school applicants.
 Regardless of what field of medicine you intend to enter, consider participating in the following activities during college or afterward: